xgr19/Mousika/readme.md

 # Empowering In-Network Classification in Programmable Switches by Binary Decision Tree and Knowledge Distillation
 **More information about us** [https://xgr19.github.io](https://xgr19.github.io)

 This is Mousikav2 published in ToN 2023.
-We provides the whole distillation codes (5 teachers of RF, GBDT, GRU, LSTM, and MLP) in this branch.
+We provides the whole distillation code in this branch.

 We hope that our another In-network intelligence work [Soter](https://github.com/xgr19/Soter) would be also helpful for you.